 The Contemporary Pastry Arts class highlights modern considerations in the baking industry.
 It starts by examining gluten-free, fat-free, and vegan baking, including the benefits of a Paleo diet.
 The effect of heat on certain nutrients and how that lends to using raw foods is explored.
 Students will study spa cuisines and the benefits of baking with super foods.

-Basic principles of molecular gastronomy are also covered, including emulsions, spherifications-cavair, and gelification.
 Contemporary dessert composition and practicing contemporary plating techniques are also components of the course.
 Farm to Table principles, local-based baking and the differentiation between organic and natural ingredients are also explored.